EnnioTorre/appbackery-cicd-demo/README.md

 3. Unit tests are executed and the results archived in Jenkins
 4. Integration test are executed and the results archived in Jenkins
 5. A container image (:dev) is built and the image is pushed to Quay.io image registry and a security scan is scheduled [Quay.io](https://quay.io/repository/enniotorre/demobackery?tab=tags)
-6. Application WAR artifact is deployed on Tomcat in DEV project (pulled form Quay.io)
+6. Application WAR artifact is deployed on Tomcat in the DEV project (pulled form Quay.io)
 7. Scalability Test are executed against the deployed application and results are archived in Jenkins
-5. If tests successful, the pipeline is paused for the release manager to approve the release to PROD
+8. If tests successful, the pipeline is paused for the release manager to approve the release to PROD
-6. If approved, the DEV image is tagged as PROD in the Quay.io image repository using [Skopeo](https://github.com/containers/skopeo)
+9. If approved, the DEV image is tagged as PROD in the Quay.io image repository using [Skopeo](https://github.com/containers/skopeo)
-6. The PROD image is deployed on tomcat in the PROD project (pulled form Quay.io, tag PROD)
+10. The PROD image is deployed on tomcat in the PROD project (pulled form Quay.io, tag PROD)

 The application is a vaadin application forked form :
 [https://github.com/igor-baiborodine/vaadin-demo-bakery-app.git](https://github.com/igor-baiborodine/vaadin-demo-bakery-app.git)

+For simplicity only DEV and PROD enviroments are considered.

 ## Scenario
 A development team is responsible of the development and deployment of a kubernetes native application, this CI/CD pipeline build test and deploy the application to PROD, and, if a git webhook is configured, automatically executed whenever a new commit hits the master branch.